-Strategy 1.a: Fully implement the Black and Males of Color Success program with increased outreach and engagement activities for potential students, and information regarding academic success, cultural awareness, and personal development.
+Strategy 1.A: Fully implement the Black and Males of Color Success program with increased outreach and engagement activities for potential students, and information regarding academic success, cultural awareness, and personal development.

-Strategy 1.b.
+Strategy 1.B.
 Refine outreach and recruitment materials and strategies to attract males of color, including images and messaging in materials.

-Strategy 1.c.
-Implemen CRM Recruit and include potential Males of Color student lists to the BMCS program.
+Strategy 1.C.
+Implement CRM Recruit and include potential Males of Color student lists to the Black and Males of Color Success program.

+Achievement Program Plan 2022-2025, which are designed to address the needs of disproportionately impacted (DI) student groups to close equity gaps.
+For full details on specific goals and activities, please see Compton College Student Equity and Achievement Program Plan 2022.
 Objective 2: Increase the number of Black or African American and Latino/a/x students points who enroll in and complete transfer-level English and Math courses by ensuring students access academic and personal support and offer targeted strategies to promote successful course completion and persistence to the next term.

-Completion By Design Alignment: Entry, Progress, Completio
+Completion By Design Alignment: Entry, Progress, Completion

-Strategy 2.a.
-Guide and counse students to enroll in English or Math in the firstor secondary term and ensure Student Educational Plans and the College course schedule aligns with student need and demand for English and Math courses in the first primary academic year.
+Strategy 2.A.
+Guide and counsel students to enroll in English or Math in the first or secondary term and ensure Student Educational Plans and the College course schedule aligns with student need and demand for English and Math courses in the first primary academic year.

-Strategy 2.b.
-Implement retention and completion metric review in guided pathway division meetings for Fine Arts, Communications and Humanities (FACH) and Science, Technology, Engineering, and Mathematics (STEM), and Counseling with a focus on black or African American enrollment and success in Englis
+Strategy 2.B.
+Implement retention and completion metric review in guided pathway division meetings for Fine Arts, Communications and Humanities (FACH) and Science, Technology, Engineering, and Mathematics (STEM), and Counseling with a focus on black or African American enrollment and success in English and math.